fxpio/tug/doc/index.md

 > **Note:**
 >
-> The Github token is stored in the S3 bucket with the key `github-token`.
+> The token for Github Webhooks is stored in the DynamoDB with the key `config:github-token` and the `token` attribute.

 ## 4) Configure the Github Webhook